Business & Economics

 -

-People creative economic systems -- rules of the game -- which influence individual incentives and choices.
+People create economic systems -- rules of the game -- which influence individual incentives and choices.

 -